HersheyxBar/FastMatrix/README.md

 # FastMatrix

-> ⚠️ **Learning Project**: This is my first Rust project as I learn the language!
-While the code might not follow all Rust best practices, I'm actively learning and improving.
+> ⚠️ **Learning Project**: This is my first Rust project!
+The code might not follow all Rust best practices, I'm learning and improving.
 Feedback and suggestions are welcome!

 FastMatrix is a Rust library designed for high-performance linear algebra operations, specifically targeting machine learning, scientific computing, and image processing tasks.